A. ONLINE AVAILABLE COURSES

 D. (INTER)NATIONAL GUEST LECTURES AND SEMINARS

-Philosophy, Politics, and Economics (Undergraduate Seminar), Heinrich Heine University Düsseldorf, Germany
+Philosophy, Politics, and Economics: Part 2 (Undergraduate Seminar), Heinrich Heine University Düsseldorf, Germany

 Hobbes and Game Theory (Undergraduate Seminar), Cornell University, U.S.